 Cheapest Burgers on (and Near) the Las Vegas Strip

-Long story short, the Hamburgler would be charged with grand theft in this town at the price “restaurants” list their burgers.
+Long story short, the Hamburgler would be charged with grand theft after a stroll down South Las Vegas Blvd.

-If you want skip the bullshit and aren’t the readin’ type, the 2 best deals on and near the strip are In-N-Out and Spearmint Rhino Las Vegas.
+If you aren’t the readin’ type, the 2 best deals around the strip are In-N-Out and Spearmint Rhino Las Vegas.

 Yes, you have that right.
 A Christian family-owned burger chain and a posh strip club.
-That's it.
+Welcome to Las Vegas.

 In-N-Out Burger – LINQ Promenade (Under the Giant Ferris Wheel)